Janowoj/media/README.md

     };

 5. Export the thunk from the store/index.js file
-6. When a user does something, dispatch the thunk from the component to run the request
+6. Inside UsersList.js: When a user does something, dispatch the thunk from the component to run the request

 // When users list is first displayed, we dispatch out thunk and run data loading process.
 This means we need useEffect hook.